encse/adventofcode/2024/Day12/README.md

 Read the [full puzzle](https://adventofcode.com/2024/day/12).

-Here's an improved version with corrected grammar and flow:

----

 One can sense that the difficulty has ramped up today with a more complex problem involving area and perimeter calculations.

 First we determine the connected components (regions) of plants of the same type.
 This is done by picking a position of the